codelazarus14/team-1b-java-app/README.md

 ### Final Submission Limitations
 1. No Authentication
+2. Very difficult to test the leaderboard view because it is very difficuly to simulate/create a <br />
+program which can solve our maze so that we can see its result on the leaderboard

 ### Final Submission Functionality
 1. Run app, select difficutly if desired, and press Start on main menu